-Leicester RICS Homebuyers Surveyors RICS Home Buyers Survey Report 1960 detached house.
+Loughborough RICS Homebuyers Surveyors RICS Home Buyers Survey Report 1960 detached house.
 Problems included damaged and hard to obtain roof tiles, a flat roof holding water, collapsing retaining walls, poor channel arrangements in a drain chamber leading to blockages, a warm air system with potential maintenance and asbestos issues, and leaking balcony surfaces decaying the supporting decks

 Syston surveyors homebuyers report on a 1935 semi detached house

-Our Leicester surveyors found frost damaged bricks blocked vents and poor insulation that was likely encourage condensation, substandard electrics, a dangerous glass door, potenially dmp quarry tile floors, old ceilings that were at risk of collapse, missing firebreak walls and missing roof linings.
+Our Loughborough surveyors found frost damaged bricks blocked vents and poor insulation that was likely encourage condensation, substandard electrics, a dangerous glass door, potenially dmp quarry tile floors, old ceilings that were at risk of collapse, missing firebreak walls and missing roof linings.

 Damp and timber survey by Loughborough RICS surveyors.